Armed Forces of Croatia: 21st century

-In 2007, the Decision was made not to call up recruits for military service which represented an important step towards the professionalization of the Croatian Armed Forces, which implies the abolition of compulsory military service and the introduction of voluntary military service.
-The first generation of volunteer conscripts began serving in November 2008, after formal military conscription concluded following its 1991 initiation.

 The Croatian military significantly expanded during the early 2020s due to the regional Russian invasion of Ukraine in 2022.
+In 2024, the Croatian Parliament redeployed soldiers to Iraq for non-combat Iraqi counterterrorism support.
 Croatia's deep integration within Europe and with the U.S. has led to modernization as well as joint procurement of advanced military assets.

 The Croatian Parliament reenacted military conscription in 2025.

-The Croatian military entered into a regional defense pact with Albania and Kosovo in 2025.
+The Croatian military entered into a regional defence pact with Albania and Kosovo in 2025.
+Amid the 2026 U.S.-Israeli war in Iran and the related Israeli incursion into Lebanon, the Croatian government preemptively withdrew its troops from Iraq and Lebanon.

-Defense expenditure
+Defence expenditure

 In the post-war early 2000s, Croatia moderated its military budget to accommodate nation-building.
-During the wartime 1990s defense represented a major stake in Croatian public spending due to then ongoing Croatian War of Independence.
-In 1995, the Croatian defense budget stood at 12.4 billion Croatian kuna or around 10% of gross domestic product (GDP).
+During the wartime 1990s defence represented a major stake in Croatian public spending due to then ongoing Croatian War of Independence.
+In 1995, the Croatian defence budget stood 10% of gross domestic product (GDP).
 Since 1995, Croatia has had the third-highest military expenditure per capita in Southeast Europe according to SIPRI.
-Approximately €1.14 billion was paid in defense pensions to some 97,000 individuals in Croatia in 2024.
+Approximately €1.14 billion was paid in defence pensions to some 97,000 individuals in Croatia in 2024.
 Military expenditure has increased markedly, rising 22.2% in 2024 and 18.2% in 2025.
-Croatia brought its defense budget to 2% of GDP in 2025.
-It intends to grow defense spending to 3% of GDP by 2030, commensurate with economic growth in Croatia.
-It supports bringing defense spending to 5% by 2035.
-Nearly 29% of defense spending in 2025 will facilitate military modernization to NATO standards, above the 20% NATO obligation.
+Croatia brought its defence budget to 2% of GDP in 2025.
+It intends to grow defence spending to 3% of GDP by 2030, commensurate with economic growth in Croatia.
+It supports bringing defence spending to 5% by 2035.
+Nearly 29% of defence spending in 2025 will facilitate military modernization to NATO standards, above the 20% NATO obligation.

-The defense expenditures of Croatia, summarized for the following years as a component of GDP:
+The defence expenditures of Croatia, summarized for the following years as a component of GDP: